alvaroandresgarayromero/designpatternsheeet/README.rst

 ================

-This workspace utilizes Docker to create a containerized service with all the required dependencies to run the C++ applications.
+This workspace utilizes Docker to create a containerized service with all the required dependencies, and CMake to run the C++ applications.

 - The "notes" directory is where the "Design Pattern" code base is maintained.
     - See the "notes" directory for further compilation instructions